Prohibited and restricted activities in parks

-Electric mountain bikes can be used on designated trails but the pedals must be the primary source of power and the motor is to be a maximum of 200 watts.
+You can use electric mountain bikes on designated trails.
+Pedals must be the primary source of power and the motor is to be a maximum of 200 watts.
 Remember to take care and give way to others.

 Horse riding is permitted on designated trails in the following Council natural areas:

 - JC Trotter Memorial Park, Leacroft Road Park and Longton Court Park, Brisbane Koala Bushlands (check the track map)